endavisw/notes/netmri/deduplicating.md

     NetMRI systems and it may be better to generate an identifier on one's own using DeviceDNSName & DeviceSysName
 * DeviceAssurance
-    - Only relates how sure NetMRI is of the Device Type for the Device.
+    - Only relates how sure NetMRI is of the DeviceType for the Device.
 Multiple NetMRI systems of the same version, equipped with the same DSBs (where applicable), should come up with the same Type & Assurance values for non-Unmanaged devices that both successfully query with SNMP.